dataloop-ai/dtlpy-documentation/tutorials/model_management/ai_library/chapter.md

 We'll get the public model clone it into the new project.

 Only models that are trained (i.e. model.status = 'trained') can be deployed.
-Since the AI library model is pre-trained (i.e. model status is 'trained'), it can be deployed directly.
+Models from the AI library can be deployed directly.

 Note: You can add any service configuration to override the default on the deployed service